There were two essential services, often working in tandem, that a brand new, early twentieth century, country town needed. Can you guess?

 While Kandos had an official post office, it did not have an official post office building.
 In November 1923 the Surveyor-General advertised in the Mudgee Guardian to buy land suitable for a post office.
 It was eighteen months before land was purchased, lots 1 and 2 on the corner of Angus and Jaques, an area 132 feet wide and 165 feet deep.
 Tenders were called and a contract awarded to William Feller from Dubbo, to erect Kandos Post Office at a cost of £1989, with a completion date of 2ndJuly 1926.
 There were delays of course and on 30 August 1926 Inspector Roland Nash welcomed the general public to inspect the interior of the new post office – the telephone system, telegraph office, sorting room, pigeon holes, strong room, extra wide counters (a safety feature) constructed of Queensland Maple, writing desks, sanitary system and private letter boxes.

-Kandos Post Office was a building that through its up-to-date facilities, brick construction, Greek columns and formal entry, spoke of strength, stability and permanence.
+Kandos Post Office was a building, which through its up-to-date facilities, brick construction, Greek columns and formal entry, spoke of strength, stability and permanence.
 And that is exactly what the people of Kandos expected of their town.

 * Other postmaster appointments included: